Gary Gabelich: Personal life

-Gary Gabelich was born 29 August 1940 and was raised in southern California and attended Long Beach Polytechnic High School.
+Gary Michael Gabelich was born 29 August 1940 and was raised in southern California and attended Long Beach Polytechnic High School.
 He grew up during the height of the Southern California race scene and became friends with many famous racers of the era like drag racer Tom McEwen.
 The nearby Lions Drag Strip was adjacent to Long Beach and he was influenced by the NHRA drag racing legend Big Joe Reath of the Reath Automotive Speed Shop in Long Beach.
 Gabelich married Rae Marie Ramsey (born 1946).
 She graduated Palo Alto High School Palo Alto, CA in 1964 and moved to Long Beach in 1968.
 Guy Michael Gabelich was born in the early 1980s.
 She was a flight attendant for United Airlines.

 Gabelich's father was of Croatian American descent and his mother was Mexican American.

 Gabelich died in January 1984 in a motorcycle crash.
 After his widow Rae Marie retired from United Airlines in 2003, she was elected to the Long Beach City Council in 2004, where she served for eight years.